helanga/Pewlett-Hackard-Analysis/README.md

 ![](images/retirering_title%20table.PNG)

 - From looking at this output at glance we can say how many employees going to retire for each title.i.e 25916 Senior Engineers and only 2 Managers going to be retire.
-According to the table 70% of employees is senior staff.
+According to the table 70% of employees is senior staff going to be retire..

 ### Deliverable 2: The Employees Eligible for the Mentorship Program